SOTVerse: A User-defined Task Space of Single Object Tracking: The Construction of SOTVerse Space

 \subsubsection{Step Two.
 Attribute Selection}

 We unify the attribute calculation and determine the abnormal judgment based on its distribution.
-All attributes are calculated from original files (sequences and groundtruth) without additional manual annotations.
-Attributes belong to two categories: static attributes only relate to the current frame, while dynamic attributes record changes between consecutive frames.
-For the $t$-th frame $F_{t}$ in the sequence $L$, the target bounding-box can be represented by ($x_{t}$, $y_{t}$, $w_{t}$, $h_{t}$) (i.e., the coordinate information of the upper left corner and the shape of the bounding-box).
-The calculation rules for each attribute are as follows:
+All attributes are calculated from original files (sequences and ground-truth) without additional manual annotations.
+We split attributes into two categories: (1) \textit{static attributes} only relate to the current frame, while (2) \textit{dynamic attributes} record changes between consecutive frames.

+For the $t$-th frame $F_{t}$ in the sequence $L$, we use four values ($x_{t}$, $y_{t}$, $w_{t}$, $h_{t}$) (\ie, the coordinate information of the upper left corner and the shape of the bounding-box) to represent the target bounding-box.
+The calculation rules are as follows:

-\begin{itemize} \item The target \textit{ratio} is defined as $r_{t}={h_{t}}/{w_{t}}$, and the target scale can be calculated via $s_{t}=\sqrt{w_{t}h_{t}}$.
-To weaken the impact of image resolution, we calculate \textit{relative scale} by $s_{t}^{'}=s_{t}/\sqrt{W_{t}H_{t}}$ ($W_{t}$ and $H_{t}$ represent the image resolution of $F_{t}$). \item Video recorded in special light can be transferred to standard illumination via multiply a correction matrix $C_{t}$ \cite{ShadeofGray}. \textit{Illumination} can be quantified by the Euclidean distance between $C_{t}$ and $1^{1\times 3}$. \item The \textit{blur box} degree is generated by Laplacian transform \cite{Laplacian}.
-We convert the RGB bounding-box into gray-scale $G_{t}$, then convolve $G_{t}$ with a Laplacian kernel, and calculate the variance as sharpness. \item Dynamic attributes are generated from the variation of static attributes.
-Correspondingly, we define the variations in two sequential frames as \textit{delta ratio}, \textit{delta relative scale}, \textit{delta illumination} and \textit{delta blur box}. \item Besides, we use \textit{fast motion} to quantify the target center distance between consecutive frames by $d_{t}={\left\|c_{t}-c_{t-1}\right\|_{2}}/\sqrt{max(s_{i},s_{t-1})}$. \item \textit{correlation coefficient} measures the similarity between progressive frames.
+\begin{itemize} \item The target \textit{ratio} is defined as $r_{t}=\frac{h_{t}}{w_{t}}$.
+Original target scale can be calculated via $s_{t}=\sqrt{w_{t}h_{t}}$, to further weaken the impact of image resolution, we calculate \textit{relative scale} by $s_{t}^{'}=\frac{s_{t}}{\sqrt{W_{t}H_{t}}}$ ($W_{t}$ and $H_{t}$ represent the image resolution of $F_{t}$). \item Video recorded in special light conditions (\eg, dim light or blinding light) can be transferred to standard illumination by multiplying a correction matrix $C_{t}$ \cite{ShadeofGray}. \textit{Illumination} can be quantified by the Euclidean distance between $C_{t}$ and $\boldsymbol{1}^{1\times 3}$. \item We use Laplacian transform \cite{Laplacian} to calculate the \textit{blur box} degree.
+We first convert the RGB bounding-box into gray-scale $G_{t}$, then convolve $G_{t}$ with a Laplacian kernel, and calculate the variance as sharpness. \item Dynamic attributes are generated from the variation of static attributes.
+Correspondingly, we define the variations in two sequential frames as \textit{delta ratio}, \textit{delta relative scale}, \textit{delta illumination}, and \textit{delta blur box}. \item Besides, we use \textit{fast motion} to quantify the target center distance between consecutive frames by $d_{t}=\frac{\left\|c_{t}-c_{t-1}\right\|_{2}}{\sqrt{max(s_{i},s_{t-1})}}$. \item \textit{Correlation coefficient} measures the similarity between progressive frames.
 We select the Pearson product-moment correlation coefficient to calculate the image covariance, and the denominator is the product of the standard deviation. \end{itemize}